 Portion of Commission Earned Donated to Charity

 I’m grateful to be in a position to help support a few charities that are making a real difference in this world.
-When you buy or sell with me as your realtor in 2023 you may choose a charity from below and a portion of my commission earned on the purchase or sale will be donated directly on your behalf.
-The amount donated usually works out to between $400 – $800 depending on the price range of the home sold.
+When you buy or sell with me as your realtor in 2024 you may choose a charity from below and a portion of my commission earned on the purchase or sale will be donated directly on your behalf.
+The amount donated usually works out to between $400 – $800 depending on the price range of the home bought or sold.

 Seva Canada is a Vancouver-based charitable organization whose mission is to restore sight and prevent blindness in the developing world.
 Seva believes that giving sight to a blind person is the most effective way to relieve suffering, reduce poverty and transform lives.
 Seva works in 11 of the world’s poorest places: Nepal, Tibet, India/China, Africa (Malawi, Madagascar, Zambia, Burundi, and Tanzania), Guatemala, Cambodia, and Egypt.
 Every $50 provides a cataract surgery.